jerry1ye10/YoRPG_TeamMonster/YoRPGv3/README.md

 # This is a homework assignment for our AP Computer Science Class!

 We are creating an RPG in java.
-To run, go into your terminal and type javac YoRPG.java.
-Then enter java YoRPG
+To run, go into your terminal and enter javac YoRPG.java.
+Then enter java YoRPG.

 ## Classes